myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-05-23T09:57:17.025Z
+>
+> This is a trivial post on privacy protection 🌞

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-05-23T09:46:15.112Z
+>
+> Has anyone ever created a Chrome extension in Flutter?
+I think it's a fairly minor field.

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-05-23T08:33:17.663Z
 >
 > Departure? 👀